 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are switching loops and why are they problematic?
+What is a switching loop and why is it problematic?

 Open an interactive chat with Bash

-How does Spanning Tree Protocol (STP) prevent looping?
+How does Spanning Tree Protocol (STP) prevent switching loops?

 Open an interactive chat with Bash